feljost/fgpt/README.md

 ![Loss Curves](/report/images/train-loss.png)

 Every 10k steps I also evaluate the HellaSwag accuracy of the base model, which takes the logits of all responses (given the input) and evaluates which one is the most likely.
-We get a 33% accuracy which is significantly better than random guessing (=25%).
+The model scores 33% which is significantly better than random guessing (=25%).
 Instruction finetuned version will follow.

 ![HellaSwag Base Model](/report/images/hellaswag-base.png)